jyrgenn/jpylib/README.md

 application for this feature, but maybe someone else will.

 I have to admit that this feature isn't the prime example for clarity of the user interface.
-But then it can safely be just ignored.
+But then it was an afterthought and can safely be just ignored.

 Examples and Testing